Houston Maritime Lawyer

 At Denena Points, PC, we understand the central importance of your injury case to your life and future.
 When you have a question or concern about your maritime injury case, we will be available to help you.
 We will work aggressively to achieve the case result that’s best for you.
 And we won’t press you to accept an easy settlement if trial is your better option.

-Houston maritime lawyers Tony Denena and Chad Points are Board Certified in personal injury trial law by the Texas Board of Legal Specialization, and as experienced maritime injury lawyers, we have the resources and experiences to pursue your case through the courts system to seek a full financial recovery for your injuries and losses.
+Houston maritime lawyers Tony Denena and Chad Points are Board Certified in personal injury trial law by the Texas Board of Legal Specialization, and as experienced Houston maritime lawyers, we have the resources and experiences to pursue your case through the courts system to seek a full financial recovery for your injuries and losses.
 We never charge attorney’s fees unless you win your case.
 Contact us today, toll free, at 877-307-9500, or use our convenient online contact form below to schedule a free legal consultation regarding your accident.